Please find the figures

 Two women with COVID-19 breastfed without a mask because infection was diagnosed in the post-partum period; their new-borns tested positive for SARS-CoV-2 infection.
 The authors conclude that although post-partum infection cannot be excluded with 100% certainty, vaginal delivery seems to be associated with a low risk of intrapartum SARS-CoV-2 transmission (Ferrazzi 2020).

-In at least two cases, SARS-CoV-2 has been found in breast milk (Wu Y 2020, Groß 2020).
+SARS-CoV-2 has been found in breast milk (Wu Y 2020, Groß 2020, Bastug 2020).
 As of May 2020, the Italian Society on Neonatology (SIN), endorsed by the Union of European Neonatal & Perinatal Societies (UENPS), recommended breastfeeding as advisable if a mother previously identified as COVID-19-positive or under investigation for COVID-19 was asymptomatic or paucisymptomatic at delivery.
 On the contrary, when a mother with COVID-19 is too sick to care for the newborn, the neonate should be managed separately and fed freshly expressed breast milk (Davanzo 2020, Davanzo 2020b [Italian]).
 This guidance may be subject to change in the coming months.

 Although no cases of fecal-oral transmission of SARS-CoV-2 have been reported thus far, a study from Zhuhai reports prolonged presence of SARS-CoV-2 viral RNA in fecal samples.
 Of the 41 (55%) of 74 patients with fecal samples that were positive for SARS-CoV-2 RNA, respiratory samples remained positive for SARS-CoV-2 RNA for a mean of 17 days and fecal samples remained positive for a mean of 28 days after first symptom onset (Wu Y 2020).
-In 22/133 patients, SARS–CoV-2 was still detected in the sputum or feces (up to 39 and 13 days, respectively) after pharyngeal swabs became negative (Chen 2020).
+In another study, 22/133 patients, SARS–CoV-2 was still detected in the sputum or feces (up to 39 and 13 days, respectively) after pharyngeal swabs became negative (Chen 2020).
+In still another study, seven out of ten children contained SARS-CoV-2 virus RNA in their fecal specimens, despite all patients showing negative results in respiratory tract specimens and the median time from onset to being negative results in respiratory tract and fecal specimens was 9 days and 34.43 days, respectively (Du W 2020).

 Until proof of the contrary, the possibility of fecal-oral transmission should not be excluded.
 Strict precautions must be observed when handling the stools of patients infected with coronavirus.
 Sewage from hospitals should also be properly disinfected (Yeo 2020).
 Fortunately, antiseptics and disinfectants such as ethanol or bleach have good activity on human coronaviruses (Geller 2012).
 During the SARS-CoV outbreak in 2003, where SARS-CoV was shown to survive in sewage for 14 days at 4°C and for 2 days at 20°C (Wang XW 2005), environmental conditions could have facilitated this route of transmission.